 - Matriculation Policy Classified Personnel

-Employees at Fort Valley State University are limited to a maximum of three (5) credit hours of matriculation during a scheduled work period.
-Approval for such must be given by the employee’s immediate supervisor, senior administrator, and the Vice President for Business and Finance.This form must be completed and approved before registration.
-Submit this form at least three (3) days before the beginning of the semester.
+Employees at Fort Valley State University are limited to a maximum of nine (9) credit hours of matriculation during an academic semester.
+Approval for such must be given by the employee’s immediate supervisor, Provost for Academic Affairs, and Chief Human Resources Officer.
+Approval to exceed the maximum of nine (9) credit hours of matriculation during an academic semester may be granted by the Chief Human Resources Officer.
+The Record of Matriculation form must be completed and submitted at least five (5) days before the beginning of the semester

 - Tuition Remission